dotnet/Silk.NET/documentation/proposals/Proposal - Vectorization - SIMD.md

 This both exposes more High Performance SIMD API for those that want it, and lays the foundation for using this in our own codebase.

 # Contributors
-- Kai Jellinghaus, Silk.NET Contributor / Maintainer (2020)
+- Kai Jellinghaus, Silk.NET maintainer
-- Dylan P, Ultz Limited
+- Dylan Perks, Ultz Limited

 # Current Status
 - [x] Proposed